EXERCISE

 (v) Boiling or vaporisation

-The process of change of a substance from the liquid state to its
+The process of change of a substance from the liquid state to

-gaseous state at a particular temperature called its boiling point is
+gaseous state at a particular temperature called its boiling

 known as boiling or vaporisation.